 Manually Scheduled Task.
-New in Project 2010, a task which does not rely on Project 2010's scheduling capabilities to determine it's dates on a project schedule.
+A task which does not rely on Project 2013's scheduling capabilities to determine its dates on a project schedule.
 You can place a manually scheduled tasks anywhere in your schedule and Project will never rescheduled it; unless you change it back to an auto scheduled task.
 See also Automatically Scheduled Task.

 Master Project Schedule.
 A collection of smaller project schedules that are elements of the master (larger picture) project.
 An example might be a project where each department produces its own departmental schedule for the work.
+See also Consolidated Schedule.